-- 8. The criteria in paragraph 19 of SSAP 18 should be applied to the facts and circumstances of each arrangement in determining when to recognise a fee as income that an Enterprise might receive.
-Factors such as whether there is continuing involvement in the form of significant future performance obligations necessary to earn the fee, whether there are retained risks, the terms of any guarantee arrangements, and the risk of repayment of the fee, should be considered.
-Indicators that individually demonstrate that recognition of the entire fee as income when received, if received at the beginning of the arrangement, is inappropriate include: - (a) obligations either to perform or to refrain from certain significant activities are conditions of earning the fee received, and therefore execution of a legally binding arrangement is not the most significant act required by the arrangement; - (b) limitations are put on the use of the underlying asset that have the practical effect of restricting and significantly changing the Enterprise's ability to use (e.g., deplete, sell or pledge as collateral) the asset; - (c) the possibility of reimbursing any amount of the fee and possibly paying some additional amount is not remote.
-This occurs when, for example, - (i) the underlying asset is not a specialised asset that is required by the Enterprise to conduct its business, and therefore there is a possibility that the Enterprise may pay an amount to terminate the arrangement early; or - (ii) the Enterprise is required by the terms of the arrangement, or has some or total discretion, to invest a prepaid amount in assets carrying more than an insignificant amount of risk (e.g., currency, interest rate or credit risk).
-In this circumstance, the risk of the investment's value being insufficient to satisfy the lease payment obligations is not remote, and therefore there is a possibility that the Enterprise may be required to pay some amount. - 9.
-The fee should be presented in the income statement based on its economic substance and nature.
+- (c) the possibility of reimbursing any amount of the fee and possibly paying some additional amount is not remote.
+This occurs when, for example, - the underlying asset is not a specialised asset that is required by the Entity to conduct its business, and therefore there is a possibility that the Entity may pay an amount to terminate the arrangement early; or - (ii) the Entity is required by the terms of the arrangement, or has some or total discretion, to invest a prepaid amount in assets carrying more than an insignificant amount of risk (eg, currency, interest rate or credit risk).
+In this circumstance, the risk of the investment's value being insufficient to satisfy the lease payment obligations is not remote, and therefore there is a possibility that the Entity may be required to pay some amount. - 9 The fee shall be presented in the statement of comprehensive income based on its economic substance and nature.